-SAN FRANCISCO (AP) — A federal judge dismissed the bulk of criminal charges against FedEx Corp. in a case alleging it knowingly shipped illegal prescription drugs.
+SAN FRANCISCO (AP) — A federal judge has dismissed the bulk of criminal charges against FedEx Corp. in a case alleging that it knowingly shipped illegal prescription drugs.

-Breyer denied the government's request to substitute the correct defendant and tossed out more than a dozen of the 18 counts against parent company FedEx Corp. and subsidiary, FedEx Corporate Services, Inc.
+Breyer denied the government's request to substitute the correct defendant and tossed out more than a dozen of the 18 counts against FedEx Corp. and subsidiary, FedEx Corporate Services, Inc.

-Prosecutors have accused FedEx of conspiring with online pharmacies to ship powerful sleep aids, sedatives, painkillers and other drugs to customers it knew lacked valid prescriptions.
+Prosecutors accused FedEx of conspiring to ship powerful sleep aids and other drugs to customers it knew lacked valid prescriptions.

 FedEx says none of its entities is guilty of anything.